Pexeso/pgbouncer/doc/config.md

 Default: not set

+## Section [smp]

+This section contains configuration options for process manager.

+### enabled

+Turns on process manager.

+Default: 1

+### workers

+How many workers will process manager create.
+When 0 is specified, the number of worker processes will be equal to the number of available CPUs.
+If unable to determine number of CPUs only one worker will be used.

+Default: 0

+### port_start

+Each worker is assigned a port starting at this value.

+For example, if the value is 33333 and there are two workers, first worker will use port 33333 and second worker will use port 33334.

+The port does not represent TCP port, it is only used in unix socket filename.

+Default: 33333

 ## Section [databases]

 This contains key=value pairs where the key will be taken as a database name and the